Kotlin/kotlinx.serialization/docs/json.md

 ### Global naming strategy

-If properties' names in Json input are different from Kotlin ones, it is recommended to specify name for each property explicitly using [`@SerialName` annotation](basic-serialization.md#serial-field-names).
+If properties' names in Json input are different from Kotlin ones, it is recommended to specify the name for each property explicitly using [`@SerialName` annotation](basic-serialization.md#serial-field-names).
-However, there are certain situations where transformation should be applied to every serial name — such as migration from other framework or legacy codebase.
-For that cases, it is possible to specify a [namingStrategy][JsonBuilder.namingStrategy] for a [Json] instance. kotlinx.serialization provides one strategy implementation out of the box, the [JsonNamingStrategy.SnakeCase](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-naming-strategy/-builtins/-snake-case.html):
+However, there are certain situations where transformation should be applied to every serial name — such as migration from other frameworks or legacy codebase.
+For that cases, it is possible to specify a [namingStrategy][JsonBuilder.namingStrategy] for a [Json] instance. `kotlinx.serialization` provides one strategy implementation out of the box, the [JsonNamingStrategy.SnakeCase](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-json/kotlinx.serialization.json/-json-naming-strategy/-builtins/-snake-case.html):

 ```kotlin
 @Serializable